Conformal Tightness of Holographic Scaling in Black Hole Thermodynamics: Origin of the area law: basic setup for generalized Schwarzschild metrics

 With the above considerations in mind, we seek to reformulate the thermodynamics within this framework, in purely conformal terms.
 In this program, the critical components of the entropy calculation involve the sequential computation of the following quantities: the spectral function, the entropy, and Planck-scale renormalization.

 First, the computation of the spectral function $N(\omega)$ from the near-horizon effective gravitational potential~(\ref{eq:neg-BH-potential}) can be accomplished either by WKB or phase-space methods~\cite{BH_thermo_CQM,semiclassical_BH_thermo}, and also via the heat-kernel approach~\cite{holographic_scaling_I}.
-For our presentation in this section, the competition between the angular-momentum degrees of freedom and the leading near-horizon (conformal) effective potential is most clearly seen in its one-dimensional WKB form, which furnishes the asymptotically exact ``spectral integral''
+For our presentation in this section, the competition between the angular-momentum degrees of freedom and the leading near-horizon (conformal) effective potential is most clearly seen in its one-dimensional WKB form, which furnishes the asymptotically exact `spectral integral'

-as the near-horizon limit of the WKB algorithm~(\ref{eq:semiclassical_number_of_states}) further discussed in Appendix~\ref{sec:spectral-integral}.
-In Eq.~(\ref{eq:WKB_number_of_states}), $a$ is a coordinate cutoff defining the left turning point of the potential~(\ref{eq:neg-BH-potential}) with ``zero effective energy,'' while $x_{1} = r_{1} - r_{+} $ is the root of the radicand associated with its right turning point: $x_{1} (\alpha) = 2 \kappa r_{+}^{2} \, \Theta^{2} /\alpha$ and the angular momentum upper bound $\alpha_{\rm max} (a) = 2 \kappa r_{+}^{2} \, \Theta^{2}/a $ corresponds to the left-right turning-point orientation $a \leq x_{1} (a)$.
-An alternative phase-derivation is presented in Appendix~\ref{sec:phase-space}.
-The ``conformal measure'' $dx/x$ of the radial integration in Eq.~(\ref{eq:WKB_number_of_states}) plays a key role in our derivation and is related to the scale-invariant radial measure used in Ref.~\cite{Marolf_thick-horizon}.
+as the near-horizon limit of the WKB algorithm~(\ref{eq:semiclassical_number_of_states}) further discussed in~\ref{sec:spectral-integral}.
+In equation~(\ref{eq:WKB_number_of_states}), $a$ is a coordinate cutoff defining the left turning point of the potential~(\ref{eq:neg-BH-potential}) with `zero effective energy,' while $x_{1} = r_{1} - r_{+} $ is the root of the radicand associated with its right turning point: $x_{1} (\alpha) = 2 \kappa r_{+}^{2} \, \Theta^{2} /\alpha$ and the angular momentum upper bound $\alpha_{\rm max} (a) = 2 \kappa r_{+}^{2} \, \Theta^{2}/a $ corresponds to the left-right turning-point orientation $a \leq x_{1} (\alpha)$.
+An alternative phase-derivation is presented in~\ref{sec:phase-space}.
+The `conformal measure' $dx/x$ of the radial integration in equation~(\ref{eq:WKB_number_of_states}) plays a key role in our derivation and is related to the scale-invariant radial measure used in Ref.~\cite{Marolf_thick-horizon}.

 Second, the computation of the entropy itself can be performed for the field~(\ref{eq:scalar_action}) with the canonical-ensemble spectral rule~\cite{BH_thermo_CQM,semiclassical_BH_thermo}